rlutowsk/spinc-bott/README.md

 # Counting spinc structures on real Bott manifolds

-The applications counts the numbers of real Bott manifolds with spinc and spin structures in given dimension.
+The applications counts the numbers of real Bott manifolds with spinc and spin structures in dimensions from **3 to 10**.

 ## Requirements